wildwinter/Ink-Localiser/README.md

     This help!

-### Usage in Engine
+## Use in Development
+Develop your Ink as normal!
+Treat that as the 'master copy' of your game, the source of truth for the flow and your primary language content.

+Use LocaliserTool to add IDs to your Ink file and to extract a file of the content.
+Get that file localised/translated as you need for your title.
+Remember that you can re-run LocaliserTool every time you alter your Ink files and everything will be updated.

-The normal pattern of usage for this is to load your Ink file, load the appropriate JSON or CSV or whatever (which hopefully will depend on your localisation).
+At runtime, load your Ink content, and also load the appropriate JSON or CSV (which should depend on your localisation).

-Then use your Ink flow as normal, but instead of asking Ink for the text content of a line or an option, ask for the list of tags!
+Use your Ink flow as normal, but when you progress the story instead of asking Ink for the text content at the current line or option, ask for the list of tags!

 Look for any tag starting with #id:, parse the ID from that tag yourself, and ask your CSV or JSON file for the actual string.

 In other words - during runtime, just use Ink for logic, not for content.
 Grab the tags from Ink, and use your external text file (or WAV filenames!) as appropriate for the relevant language.

+## The ID format

+The IDs are constructed like this:

+`<filename>_<knot>(_<stitch>)_<code>`

+* `filename`: The root name of the Ink file this string is in.
+* `knot`: The name of the containing knot this string is in.
+* `stitch`: If this is inside a stitch, the name of that stitch
+* `code`: A four-character random code which will be unique to this knot or knot/stitch combination.

+This is mainly to make it easy during development to figure out where a line originated in the Ink files - it's fairly arbitrary, so IDs can be moved around safely without changing (even if the lookup will then be unhelpful).
+You can always delete an ID and let it regenerate if you want something more appropriate to the place where you've moved a line.

+## Releases
+You can find releases for various platforms [here](https://github.com/wildwinter/Ink-Localiser/releases ).

+There's also a Lib version if you want to be able to access it via the DLL as part of your toolchain.
+The DLL depends on Inkle's `ink_compiler.dll` and `ink-engine-runtime.dll`.

 ## Caveats
 This isn't very complicated or sophisticated, so your mileage may vary!